 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with aripiprazole injection or aripiprazole extended-release injection and each time you receive an injection.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Talk to your doctor about the risks of receiving aripiprazole injection or aripiprazole extended-release injection.

 Why is this medication prescribed?

-Aripiprazole extended-release injections (Abilify Maintena, Aristada) are used to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
-Aripiprazole injection (Abilify) is used to treat episodes of agitation in people who have schizophrenia or in people who have bipolar I disorder (manic depressive disorder; a disease that causes episodes of depression, episodes of severe mania, and other abnormal moods) and are experiencing an episode of mania (abnormally excited or irritated mood).
+Aripiprazole injection (Abilify) is used to treat episodes of agitation in people who have schizophrenia or in people who have bipolar I disorder and are experiencing an episode of mania (abnormally excited or irritated mood).
+Aripiprazole extended-release injection (Abilify Maintena, Aristada) is used to treat schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
+Aripiprazole extended-release injection (Abilify Maintena) is also used for the ongoing treatment of people with bipolar I disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods).
 Aripiprazole is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.